Michael Skakel 'elated and very thankful' after murder conviction overturned, lawyer says

 Breaking News Emails

-The lawyer for Michael Skakel, the Kennedy cousin whose murder conviction was overturned by the Connecticut Supreme Court on Friday, said Monday that his client is feels "gratified, elated and very thankful.”
+The lawyer for Michael Skakel, the Kennedy cousin whose murder conviction was overturned by Connecticut's Supreme Court on Friday, said Monday that his client feels "gratified, elated and very thankful.”

-Skakel, who had been convicted of killing 15-year-old Martha Moxley in 1975 when he, too, was 15 years old, was originally found guilty of the murder charge in 2002 and sentenced to 20 years to life.
+Skakel was convicted in 2002 of killing Martha Moxley in 1975, when both were 15 years old, and sentenced to 20 years to life.

-However, Skakel has remained free since 2013, when the lower court granted him a new trial, after posting a $1.2 million bond.
+He was granted a new trial in 2013, however, based on mistakes by his trial lawyer, and has remained free since, after posting a $1.2 million bond.

-On Friday, the Connecticut Supreme Court reversed its own decision from 16 months prior — when it at the time reinstated Skakel's conviction after a lower court granted him a new trial in 2013, citing mistakes by his lawyer.
+Sixteen months ago, the Connecticut Supreme Court reinstated the conviction, but then reversed itself on Friday and granted Skakel a new trial.

 In an interview with "Today" on Monday, attorney Michael Fitzpatrick said defense lawyers did a "masterful job" helping the court understand "the enormity of the mistake made by the original trial lawyer."